EllieChen-Git/Angular-Course-Getting-Started/README.md

 ---

-#### Oberservables
+#### Observables

-- Observables help us manage asynchronous data, such as data coming from a back end service.
+- Observables help us manage asynchronous data, such as data coming from a back-end service.
 - Observables treat events as a collection.
 We can think of an observable as an array whose items arrive asynchronously over time.
 - A method in our code can subscribe to an observable to receive asynchronous notifications as new data arrives.
 The method can then react as data is pushed to it.
 - The method is notified when there is no more data or when an error occurs.
-- Observables are used within Angular itself, including Angular's event system and it's HTTP client service.
+- Observables are used within Angular itself, including Angular's event system and its HTTP client service.
 - Observables allow us to manipulate sets of events with operators

 #### Operators